 An intelligent answer to stress

-My understanding of pressure, recovery, and the mind comes from years of meditation, silent retreat practice, martial arts, study, travel, and decades of close work with people whose lives are full and demanding.
+My understanding of pressure, recovery, and the mind comes from years dedicated to meditation, silent retreat practice, martial arts, study, travel, and decades of close work with people whose lives are full and demanding.

-I’ve spent thousands of hours listening carefully to what happens when someone isn’t sleeping well, feels chronically tired, mentally overloaded, caught in difficult relationship dynamics, or is simply trying to keep going when something is not right.
-Much of my work is helping people make sense of what is happening, see what is taking a toll, and working out what will bring about change.
+I’ve spent thousands of hours listening carefully to what happens when someone isn’t sleeping well, is chronically stressed, mentally overloaded, caught in difficult relationship dynamics, or is simply trying to keep going when pressure is relentless.
+Much of my work is helping people make sense of what is happening, see exactly what is taking a toll, and working out what will bring about change.

-People often come to me because they want calm, clarity, and room to think properly.
 I give people room to speak honestly and work through complexity without being rushed or given superficial advice.
-I’m often able to spot the cycles, habits, and pressure points that are hard to see when you’re in the middle of it.
+I’m often able to spot the cycles, habits, and pressure points that others can’t.

 Completing more than 20 silent meditation retreats, living in different countries, travelling widely, and training in martial arts have all influenced the way I see the world and the way I work.
 They’ve given me perspective, practical tools, and a way of approaching life that many of my clients now draw from too.